justyre/justyre.github.io/README.md

 **Justyre 20180203:**

+When following the steps by courtesy of [this post on dataquest.io](https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/), specifically at the stage of deploying to Github Pages, when I ran:

+    git push origin master

-When following the steps in [this post on dataquest.io](https://www.dataquest.io/blog/how-to-setup-a-data-science-blog/), specifically when deploying to Github Pages, I encountered the same problem as described [here](https://stackoverflow.com/questions/15589682/ssh-connect-to-host-github-com-port-22-connection-timed-out), where I carried out the procedures in @Vihari Piratla's answer to fix it:
+I encountered the same problem as described [here](https://stackoverflow.com/questions/15589682/ssh-connect-to-host-github-com-port-22-connection-timed-out), where I carried out the procedures in @Vihari Piratla's answer to fix it:

 First, run in Git Bash: